Saturn-Chao-He/Jetson-Object-Detection/README.md

-# Jetson-Object-Detection
+# Jetson Object Detection
-### Using Jetson-Inference to do cars, persons, bikes and road signs detection
+#### Using Jetson-Inference to do cars, persons, bikes and road signs detection
-### This demo runs on Nvidia Jetson Nano and using a CSI camera
+#### This demo runs on Nvidia Jetson Nano and using a CSI camera

 ### Pull the docker image for deepstream python version
 $ docker pull ryagi997/deepstream-6.0-python:samples